 Harling Point., Victoria.
 The former bone house may have been in this part of the cemetery

-Sign at Harling Point stating that in 1960 the contents of the bone house were moved into 13 mass graves
+Sign at Harling Point stating that in 1960 the contents of the bone house were moved into 13 common graves

 Interior of Victoria's Bone House in 1959.
 This is the only extant photograph, taken at night by Larry Wong, as described here.
 Boxes ready for shipping are in the lower right corner.